 As mentioned above, author copies come at a discounted rate.
 Through any printer (whether Amazon/KDP or an offset printer), you will pay a small upcharge so that the printer can turn a profit on the printing of the book.
 However, oftentimes the upcharge that vanity publishers charge is borderline absurd and makes it nearly impossible for the author to turn a profit on books sold at in-person events.

 Getting access to a large number of copies in a short timeframe doesn't always prove an easy feat.
 When you are invited to speak at or attend an event 3 weeks in the future, it's nice to be able to secure books without hassle.

-Up next: self-publishing!
+Up next: the 9 pros and cons of self-publishing!

 Ready to clear the clutter, aka overwhelm, when it comes to book publishing?
 If so, I created this new, 3-part video training just for you!